google/koladata/docs/overview.md

-An opposite operation is **implosion**, when we return a DataSlice of lists with one less dimensions, where each list contains the values of the innermost dimension of the original slices.
+An opposite operation is **implosion**, when we return a DataSlice of lists with one less dimensions, where each list contains the values of the innermost dimension of the original DataSlices.

 ```py
 # Implode replaces the last dimensions with lists